aguy11/Lenstadt/README.md

 & Integers &
 age = captureInt "What is your age?";
 & Floats &
-weight = captureFloar "How much do you weigh?? ";
+weight = captureFloat "How much do you weigh?? ";
 & Boolean Values &
 covid19 = captureBool "Do you have the Coronavirus??
 [True/False]";
 ```